Oregon Coast Photography Workshop

 Is this workshop more about learning or photographing locations?

 It's both.
-We spend real time at excellent locations, but the emphasis is on making better decisions while you're there—where to stand, what to include, when to wait, and when to move on.
+We spend real time at excellent locations and focus on making better decisions in the field, including where to position the camera, what to include, when to wait, and when to find another composition.
 Instruction is available throughout the day, but it isn't forced.
-Some participants work quietly on their own; others talk through choices as the light and tide change.
+Some participants work on their own, while others talk through choices as the light and tide change.

 How fast-paced are the days?

-The pace is intentional rather than packed.
+The pace is unhurried.
 We don't bounce from overlook to overlook.
-Instead, we stay in productive areas long enough to let conditions evolve and give you time to work through a scene.
-There's room for rest between sessions, especially after early mornings.
+Instead, we stay in productive areas long enough for conditions to evolve and give you time to work through a scene.
+There's time to rest between sessions, especially after early mornings.

 What experience level is this workshop best suited for?